amdeb/amdeb-doc/Design/Amazon Integration Design.md

 status and an Odoo user can check this field to decide what to do to fix a problem if the synchronization for an operation fails.
 This decision also means a one-to-one mapping from an Odoo operation to an Amazon synchronization request.
-This option two issues:
+This option has two issues:
 First it requires one-to-one mapping from an Odoo operation to a synchronization operation that might be impossible or less efficient.
 Second, if one of multiple updates of the same record fails, it is